klamma/ar-for-eu-book/_pages/chapters/engines.md

 Therefore, inside of the "Tests" folder, one needs to create a folder which is called "Editor".
 The precise naming is important because folders named "Editor" tell Unity that their content should be executed in the editor.
 Inside of the "Editor" folder, one can create a test script by right-clicking and selecting "Create > Testing > C# Test Script".

-Tests are public methods in this script.

-### Designing a Software Architecture with Tests in Mind

-### Using NSubstitute

 # Unreal Engine